mlcommons/ck/docs/tutorials/sc22-scc-mlperf.md

-## The next steps
+# The next steps

-Please check the [second part of this tutorial](sc22-scc-mlperf2.md) (under preparation) to learn how to test other MLPerf scenarios (single stream, multiple stream, server) and check different implementations of this benchmark (C++, Nvidia, etc) with other ML engines (PyTorch, TF, TVM), quantized/pruned models and GPUs.
+Please check other parts of this tutorial to learn how to use other implementation of the MLPerf inference benchmark (C++, Nvidia, etc) with other ML engines (PyTorch, TF, TVM), other MLPerf scenarios (single stream, multiple stream, server), quantized/pruned models and GPUs:

+* [2nd part](sc22-scc-mlperf2.md): customize MLPerf inference (C++ implementation, CUDA, PyTorch)
+* [3rd part](sc22-scc-mlperf3.md): customize MLPerf inference (ResNet50 Int8, ImageNet, TVM)
+* *To be continued*

 You are welcome to join the [open MLCommons taskforce on education and reproducibility](../mlperf-education-workgroup.md) to contribute to this project and continue optimizing this benchmark and prepare an official submission for MLPerf inference v3.0 (March 2023) with the help of the community.

+See the development roadmap [here](https://github.com/mlcommons/ck/issues/536).

-## Authors
+# Authors

 * [Grigori Fursin](https://cKnowledge.io/@gfursin) (OctoML, MLCommons, cTuning foundation)
 * [Arjun Suresh](https://www.linkedin.com/in/arjunsuresh) (OctoML, MLCommons)

-## Acknowledgments
+# Acknowledgments

 We thank
 [Hai Ah Nam](https://www.nersc.gov/about/nersc-staff/advanced-technologies-group/hai-ah-nam),